AdarshRawat1/gsoc-2024/README.md

 ### Workflow Considerations and Challenges
 1. **Setting Up External Pull Request Permissions**: Configuring the necessary permissions for external pull requests presented a significant challenge due to stringent security requirements.
 The process required extensive troubleshooting and experimentation.
 Ultimately, the `pull_request_target` trigger proved instrumental in resolving this issue.
-2. **Doxygen vs. Sphinx**: Doxygen was chosen over Sphinx despite Sphinx offering potentially more flexibility.
-The decision was based on existing familiarity with Doxygen and the specific needs of the project, as well as the lack of a compelling reason to switch.

 ## Project Phases and Achievements